CobayaSampler/cobaya/docs/likelihoods.rst

 The ``[definition]`` follows the exact same rules as :ref:`external priors <prior_external>`, so check out that section for the details.

 The only difference with external priors is that external likelihoods can provide **derived** parameters.
-This can only be achieved using a ``def``'ed function (as opposed to a ``lambda`` one.
 To do that:

-1. In your function definition, define a *keyword* argument ``_derived`` with a list of derived parameter names as the default value.
+1. In your function, return a tuple of the log-likelihood and a dictionary of derived parameter values ``{derived_1: value_1, [...]}``.
-2. Inside the function, assume that you have been passed a dictionary through the keyword ``_derived`` and **update** it with the derived parameter values corresponding to the input files.
+2. When preparing Cobaya's input, add to your external likelihood info an option ``output_params`` listing the names of the available derived parameters.

 For an application, check out the :ref:`advanced example <example_advanced_likderived>`.